Why Should

 Collaboration Opportunities

-The TravelWise program collaborates with a variety of organizations to ensure Utahns have the option to get where they want to go comfortably and safely and to embrace active living.
+The TravelWise program collaborates with a variety of organizations to serve all users of the transportation system and to ensure Utahns have the option to get where they want to go comfortably and safely and to embrace active living.
 When WE work together to bring TravelWise opportunities to everyone, wellbeing and quality of life are boosted for all Utahns.
-TravelWise collaboration comes in many forms–from strategic partnerships to funding pursuits to sharing research and resources.
+TravelWise collaboration comes in many forms–from strategic partnerships focused on elevating the voices of all people to funding pursuits to sharing research and resources.

 A sampling of collaboration success stories are detailed below.
 Each enhances Utahns’ quality of life in unique ways, as noted by the icons under each story title.
 Some of the collaboration examples are past project successes, others are ongoing efforts with potential quality of life benefits, and a few are in the beginning stages with favorable outcomes yet to be fully realized.